An extended method for Statistical Signal Characterization using moments and cumulants, as a fast and accurate pre-processing stage of simple ANNs applied to the recognition of pattern alterations in pulse-like waveforms: Application to pattern recognition using neural networks

-\insertfig{ht}{fig:CM_Sinc}{Fig_CM_Sinc}{11.41}{17.5}{Confusion matrix for the pattern-recognition example with a Sinc-pulse signal.
-The results are shown under different SNR levels of GWN, using the ESSC and SCC pre-processing algorithm in a feed-forward back-propagation ANN.
-The network was trained and tested with a dataset of 5000 elements (1000 elements by each class); such elements are arrays of 30- or 4-parameters for ESSC or SSC, respectively.}
+\insertfig{hp}{fig:CM_Sinc}{Fig_CM_Sinc}{11.0}{10.8}{Confusion matrix for the pattern-recognition example with a Sinc-pulse signal.
+The results are presented for various SNR levels of GWN, using the ESSC pre-processing algorithm with a Multi-Layer Perceptron.
+The network was trained using a Hyperparameter Bayesian Optimization method and tested on a dataset of 5000 elements (1000 per class), each an array of 30 ESSC parameters.}

-\insertfig{ht}{fig:CM_Gauss}{Fig_CM_Gauss}{11.41}{17.5}{Confusion matrix for the pattern-recognition example with a Gaussian-pulse signal.
-The results are shown under different SNR levels of GWN, using the ESSC and SCC pre-processing algorithm in a feed-forward back-propagation ANN.
-The network was trained and tested with a dataset of 5000 elements (1000 elements by each class); such elements are arrays of 30- or 4-parameters for ESSC or SSC, respectively.}
+\insertfig{hp}{fig:CM_Gauss}{Fig_CM_Gauss}{11.0}{10.8}{Confusion matrix for the pattern-recognition example with a Gaussian-pulse signal.
+The results are presented for various SNR levels of GWN, using the ESSC pre-processing algorithm with a Multi-Layer Perceptron.
+The network was trained using a Hyperparameter Bayesian Optimization method and tested on a dataset of 5000 elements (1000 per class), each an array of 30 ESSC parameters.}

-\insertfig{ht}{fig:CM_Chirp}{Fig_CM_Chirp}{11.41}{17.5}{Confusion matrix for the pattern-recognition example with a Chirp-pulse signal.
-The results are shown under different SNR levels of GWN, using the ESSC and SCC pre-processing algorithm in a feed-forward back-propagation ANN.
-The network was trained and tested with a dataset of 5000 elements (1000 elements by each class); such elements are arrays of 30- or 4-parameters for ESSC or SSC, respectively.}
+\insertfig{hp}{fig:CM_Chirp}{Fig_CM_Chirp}{11.0}{10.8}{Confusion matrix for the pattern-recognition example with a Chirp-pulse signal.
+The results are presented for various SNR levels of GWN, using the ESSC pre-processing algorithm with a Multi-Layer Perceptron.
+The network was trained using a Hyperparameter Bayesian Optimization method and tested on a dataset of 5000 elements (1000 per class), each an array of 30 ESSC parameters.}